qyh214/wow_addons_private_use/AddOns/DBM-Challenges/README.md

 Description
 -----------
-This mod will add support for single player challenges such as Proving Grounds and Broken Shore Mage Tower scenario&nbsp;to Deadly Boss Mods (DBM).
+This extra mod for Deadly Boss Mods (DBM) adds support for challenging scenario content such as Proving Grounds, Broken Shore Mage Tower, and N'zoth Horrific Visions scenarios.

 Features:
-* Helpful combat warnings & timers for all of the Proving Grounds challenges
+* Helpful combat warnings & timers for all of the Proving Grounds challenges added in Mists of Pandaria and beyond.
-* Helpful combat warnings & timers for Legion's Broken Shore scenario quests offered by Mage Tower
+* Helpful combat warnings & timers for Legion's Broken Shore scenario quests offered by Mage Tower in patch 7.2
+* Helpful combat warnings & Timers for Battle for Azeroth N'Zoth Vision scenarios added in patch 8.3
 * All warnings are configurable through DBM GUI

 Requirements